circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 			Verplicht: Check this
 			Bereik: 25,00 tot 10000,00

-	- Go to Systeem > [Gebruikers configuratie] Producten > 'Algemeen (voor iedereen)'.
+	- Go to Systeem > [Gebruikers configuratie] Producten > 'Algemeen (handelsrekening)'.
 Under [Algemeen] change 'Operaties' so 'Opwaarderen' has both 'Geactiveerd' and 'Uitvoeren op mezelf' checked.

 2. Set the payment_id field to be unique within idealDetail userrecords:
 	- Go to Systeem > [Systeemconfiguratie] Recordtypen > 'iDEAL transacties' and click the 'Fields' tab.
 Open the paymentId field and check its 'Uniek' property.